cran/kindisperse/README.md

 at least two **phased** kinship classes that are separated by at least one complete lifespan.
-In some cases, this phased requirement can be met by compositing two known distributions to approximate the distribution of a mixed category (e.g. mixing FS & HS categories to create a composited category that can be compared to an undistinguishe mixture of 1C & H1C individuals).
+In some cases, this phased requirement can be met by compositing two known distributions to approximate the distribution of a mixed category (e.g. mixing FS and HS categories to create a composited category that can be compared to an undistinguishe mixture of 1C and H1C individuals).

-The function works by subtracting out the phased component of the distributions (e.g. the additional oviposition present in FS & 1C) leaving the residual lifespan components, then decomposing these down to a single span.
+The function works by subtracting out the phased component of the distributions (e.g. the additional oviposition present in FS and 1C) leaving the residual lifespan components, then decomposing these down to a single span.
 When bootstrapped as in the `axpermute_standard()` function, these equations output the 95% confidence intervals of the